 So far, here on Caper and Plot, the Blog section has been filled with the latest chapter in Paternoster Tales.
 That ended with Chapter 37.
-With Agatha’s story finished and Book 2 still inside my head, I can play with a more conventional, chatty blog-style.
+With Agatha’s story finished and Book 2 still inside my head, I can conjure words into a more conventional, chatty blog-style.

 So, here goes – hello and good morning; if, indeed, it is morning where you are.
 If it isn’t, then good afternoon.
 Or good evening.
-If it’s good night, you should probably be asleep – I hope your dreams are good ones.
+If it’s good night, you should perhaps be asleep; soon – I hope your dreams are good ones.

 Here, today, it’s bright and sunny.
 And early – this pair woke me at 5.30am as their tummies had decided it was a good time to get up.
 You can imagine what I thought!

 5.30am is not a good time to wake – too early to start thinking coherently; too late to go back to sleep.
 It’s a curl-up-on-the-sofa-with-a-cup-of-tea-time, trying to ignore the wet nose nudging your foot saying it’s time-to-play.
 Which is harder when the wet nose gives up nudging and the dog attached to the nose starts to lick the tickly bits between your toes.

 5.30am is a time to dream – a time to shuffle through the characters and places and adventures jostling inside my head; sorting them, putting some back in my ideas notebook on a page marked Probably Not, and looking for the best thread to stitch into the next story.